infradmin4KSP/KSP_AIO/AIO.md

 2. "Thumbs" directory that stores craft thumbnail images.
 3. "Screenshots" directory, obvious.
 4. "UserLoadingScreens" directory linked to "Screenshots".
-5. Settings.cfg file, source file must be inside directory with config templates, its name must be settings_%locale%.cfg, where %locale% is the first two letters of game language, e.g. "en".
+5. "Settings.cfg" file, source file must be inside directory with config templates, its name must be "settings_%locale%.cfg", where %locale% is the first two letters of game language, e.g. "en".
 (This makes it possible to have a separate file for each language; I am not sure it is really required though...
 There is a language setting line in the file, but the incorrect value doesn't seem to affect anything.)

 If directry to be linked is not empty, it gets ".bak" extension.
 And a small remark about UserLoadingScreens.
 This is built-in function, pictures placed in this directory will be added (though there are some format and size limitations) to the slide-show while game is loading, among default images.
 I link this directory to the Screenshots one.